gcmt/vessel.nvim/README.md

 -- Message used when the jump list is empty vessel.opt.jumps.not_found = "Jump list empty"

--- Prefix used for each formatted jup entry.
-First item is the line of the current position in the jump list -- Note: Has effect only when using default formatters vessel.opt.jumps.indicator = { " ", " " }
+-- Prefix used for each formatted jump entry.
+-- First item is the line of the current position in the jump list.
+-- Note: Has effect only when using default formatters vessel.opt.jumps.indicator = { " ", " " }